 Year 10 Nazi Germany- Treatment of minorities, resistance movements standing up for moral decency, legacy of Nazism and human rights violations.
 Treaty of Versailles- Concept of treaties/peace-making, role of pacifism and anti-war stance.
 Importance of consequence on later actions/legacy.
 Peacekeeping- Role of the League of Nations/UN- consideration of the right/wrong way to approach arbitration.
 Concepts of war and peace are a theme running throughout the course.
 Year 11 Elizabeth the treatment of Catholic's and protestants under Tudor monarchs, moral role government/monarch.
 Moral role of the government and religion and its impact of medicine.
 Year 7 Immigration/British Empire project/Palfrey Hermit- Working as a group- cooperation.
 Immigration Project- Considering the makeup of British society and how Britain's communities are made up.
 English Civil War- Conflict between the British people and resolution.
 Monarchy- Richard III/Tudors/Becket etc. the role of the Monarchy in Britain.
 Year 8 World War One- role of people/communities in conflict- e.g. Pals Brigades.
 Noor Inayat Khan- Role of women in war/British society.
-Cocial Democracies and Dictatorships- Concepts of leadership.
-Social Year 9 Germany and USA- Both cases studies consider the role played within these two nations of the populace, government and legislation in people's lives and the history and the state of the populace. impact and effect on the modern state.
+Coolel Democracies and Dictatorships- Concepts of leadership.
+Social Year 9 Germany and USA- Both cases studies consider the role played within these two nations of the populace, government and legislation in people's lives and the historical impact and effect on the modern state.
 Hitler's Foreign Policy- Concepts of appeasement and arbitration.
-Attempts to avoid expansion and aggression- understanding of revenge and grievance. • Leadership- The role of President (USA), Prime Minister (UK) and roles of German, French and Russian leaders are considered in reference to both war and arbitration in topics on peacekeeping between the two wars, the Cold War and case studies on USA AND Germany.
-Year 10 As above with reference to Treaty of Versailles, Cold War and the concepts of peace, war and arbitration through these examples • Each year this focuses on the role of the British in the conflict both in the growth, development and experience of the wars as well as striving towards peace.
+Attempts to avoid expansion and aggression- understanding of revenge and grievance.
+Leadership- The role of President (USA), Prime Minister (UK) and roles of German, French and Russian leaders are considered in reference to both war and arbitration in topics on peacekeeping between the two wars, the Cold War and case studies on USA AND Germany.
+Year 10 As above with reference to Treaty of Versailles, Cold War and the concepts of peace, war and arbitration through these examples Each year this focuses on the role of the British in the conflict both in the growth, development and experience of the wars as well as striving towards peace.
 Year 7 Immigration Project- Importance of immigrant cultures in makeup of Britain.
 Medieval Britain- Consideration of role played by leisure in people's lives.
 Year 8 British Empire Project- role played by Empire in the makeup of British society.
 Holocaust- cultural diversity and minority groups.
-Cultural Looking into societies such as Germany and America in comparison with GB in 20th Century.
-Cuitaiai Year 9 • Race Relations - Looks at the racial makeup of the USA and explores the cultural diversity offered by this and the attempts to segregate and reintegrate throughout this period.
+Cultural Looking into societies such as Germany and America in comparison with GB in 20 th Century.
+Cultulai Year 9 Race Relations - Looks at the racial makeup of the USA and explores the cultural diversity offered by this and the attempts to segregate and reintegrate throughout this period.
 USA in the 1920s- considerations of dance, art, film and sport are attention to cultural makeup of the USA- Emergence of black impact on Jazz music.
 Year 10 Nazi Germany- Treatment of minorities and expansion of Nazi state into foreign lands.
-Hazi Germany Treatment of minorities and expansion of real state into foreign ands.
+Trade definiting Treatment of Million Control of Mazi State Million Toricis in Tallians